This was 4 months ago

 Participation to this webinar is free and open to researchers and staff members willing to apply with a Belgian institution from the academic and non-academic sectors including industry, businesses, SMEs, public administration, civil society organisations, etc. Registration is required.
 The registration form offers the possibility to write any question for the speakers you might have at this stage.

-The registration form is available on the event webpage.
+The registration form of the webinar, which is available also via this webpage.

 Programme